New Ross: Bus links

 The town is served by several bus routes and its main stop is on the town's quay.
 There are services to and from Waterford each day.
 Bus Éireann is the principal operator providing Expressway services to Dublin and Dublin Airport and to Rosslare Europort and Cork as well as local services.
-Wexford Bus operate a service between Wexford and Waterford while Kilbride Coaches operate a route linking the town to Kilkenny.
+Wexford Bus operate a service between Wexford and Waterford while Bus Eireann operates a route linking the town to Kilkenny on Thursday Only.
 Wexford Local Link operates services to Enniscorthy.

 Rail

 New Ross railway station (Rosbercon) opened on 19 September 1887, closed for passenger traffic on 30 March 1964 and closed for goods traffic by 1995.
 It was an important link between the lines serving Dublin to Rosslare, Bagenalstown via Palace East and on to Waterford up until the 1960s when CIÉ rationalised the railway network, but the section from Waterford to New Ross remained in use for cement and fertilizer traffic until 1995.

 This railway line is currently being repurposed as a cycle greenway - The Southeast Greenway.
 The first section linking New Ross to Ballyverneen, near Glenmore Co Kilkenny, opened in June 2023.

 The greenway will eventually link Palace East to Waterford City via New Ross.